henderea/mvn2/README.md

 ## Usage

+Version 2.0.0 introduces a plugin system.
+Other gems can add plugins to mvn2.
+The files have to match the pattern `mvn2/plugin/*.plugin.rb` in your gem's `lib/` folder.
+If you do that, when the gem is installed, `mvn2` will automatically pick up on it and load it.

+Please see the plugin folder in this gem for examples of how to use the plugin system.
+I might add an explanation here later, but for now, you'll just have to figure it out.
+My `colorconfig` gem also has a plugin for `mvn2`

 ###optional parameters:
 * `-t` or `--timer` to display a timer while the build is in progress (default is display nothing)
 * `-s` or `--skip-tests` to skip tests (default is running tests)